 The organiser of the workshop proposal is responsible for ensuring that all co-organisers and presenters have agreed to be participating in the workshop, if accepted.

 The organiser confirms that, if the workshop proposal is accepted, the organiser, co-organisers, chairs and presenters will attend the EPH Conference 2022.
 To confirm their attendance, they all have to register for the conference by 15 July 2022.
 If they have not registered by that date the workshop will be removed from the conference programme and Abstract Supplement.

 Please make sure that the presenters in your workshop DO NOT submit their workshop presentation as a single abstract as well.

 2. Conference topics

-In order to have a better understanding on the theme of your workshop, we kindly ask you to choose both two topics.
+In order to have a better understanding on the contents of your workshop, we kindly ask you to choose two topics.

 The choices are: